Safety

 The owner/skipper or their authorised representative must be on board during the audit. .

-Bring your boat and find a spare mooring off the Club.
+Find a spare mooring off the Club.
 If tide and space allow, audits can be conducted alongside the pontoon.
-Phone your auditor to confirm arrangements.
+There will be no ASC tender service on audit dates.
+Check with your auditor to see if you will need to provide transport to your vessel.

 Equipment required for the audit MUST BE LAID OUT BEFORE the audit to enable the schedule to run to time.

-The ASC auditor verifies that your SELF AUDIT complies with the category you choose (eg CAT 7 or 5) and Avalon Club requirements.
+ASC auditor verifies that your SELF AUDIT complies with the category you choose (eg CAT 7 or 5).

 Upon satisfactorily completing the audit...

-You will receive a signed copy of your Cat form.
+*The boat owner will receive a signed copy of the completed Cat form.
 It is up to the boat owner to provide this form to an event's organising authority and/or upload it to SailSys.

 IMPORTANT